HanaokaYuzu/Gemini-API/README.md

 In February 2022, Google introduced a new AI image generator called ImageFx and integrated it into Gemini.
 You can ask Gemini to generate images with ImageFx simply by natural language.

+**Important**: Google has some limitations on the image generation feature in Gemini, so its availability could be different per region/account.
+Here's a summary copied from [official documentation](https://support.google.com/gemini/answer/14286560) (as of February 15th, 2024):

+>Image generation in Gemini Apps is available in most countries, except in the European Economic Area (EEA), Switzerland, and the UK.
+It’s only available for **English prompts**.
+>
+>This feature’s availability in any specific Gemini app is also limited to the supported languages and countries of that app.
+>
+>For now, this feature isn’t available to users under 18.

 ```python
 async def main():
     response = await client.generate_content("Generate some pictures of cats")